We don’t own a TV.

 I know that sounds crazy, but we are among the 1% of U.S. households that don’t own a television.
 Let me explain why.

-When The Good Wife and I moved to Singapore after business school, we decided not to buy a TV.
+When Mrs. T. and I moved to Singapore after business school, we decided not to buy a TV.
 There wasn’t (back then) a lot of interesting TV content in Singapore.
 So, we skipped TV.

 We found that, after a while, we got used to it.
 When we moved back to the U.S., we kept the streak going.
 It matters less these days, given streaming.
 We have multiple computers, iPads and portable DVD players.